 Ha!
-They STILL can do it!
+They can still do it!
 The grumpy old men from Black Sabbath in the original formation.
 Minus the drummer, I would hasten to add.
 Because it looks like Bill Ward had issues with a contract, a written contract to be precise.
 Something he could sign – or more the lack thereof.
 And he of all people should know that contracts with the devil are not signed.
 Or then only in blood.

-13 delivers that new (old) sound delivered minus the woozy, boozy, heavily doped interludes that poisoned the early records.
+13 delivers that new (old) sound, minus the woozy, boozy, heavily doped interludes that poisoned the early records.
 That’s all gone out the door with the advancing age of the crew of this black ship.
-Now we see a very dark, kind of street-wise streak emerging from Ozzy, Tony and Geezer.
-And I absolutely love them cheekily questioning worldly woes like the existence of spiritual powers.
-But more to that later.
+Now we see a very dark, kind of street-wise streak emerging from Ozzy Osbourne, Tony Iommi and Geezer Butler.
+And I absolutely love them cheekily questioning all of those worldly woes, like the existence of spiritual powers.
+Or the lack thereof.

-I really love ‘God is Dead?’.
+I really love God is Dead.
 The song actually is a question, full of evil jabs at our Christian beliefs and the Nailed God’s reign of terror.
 If you believe in all that of course, that is.
 Especially the line “…give me the wine, just keep the bread…” had me reduced to heaps of helpless laughter.
 Good old Black Sabbath!
 You just can’t beat the unholy humor and cheeky wickedness the band around Ozzy displays.

 The latter ends with a superb friggin’ solo à la Sabbath that had me just jumping into the air, starting to rock with the track.
 Now, towards the end, the old fuzzy, weedy Sabbath sound raises its head in Damaged Soul.
 Oh, yeah, no kidding.
 Not only does it sound like the ’70s again, but the solo in there will positively blow you away.

-Same as with a load of their previous records, 13 is a must have for all metal fans.
+Same as with a load of their previous records, 13 is a must-have for all metal fans.
 The record goes down like old wine in front of the fire.
 Leaving you with that urge for more once the music stops.
 And there isn’t even a chair missing.